title

 The Dutch historian, Peter Geyl, described Toynbee's work as "metaphysical speculations dressed up as history."

-Toynbee categorized five civilizations that had survived: 1) Western civilization: Western Europe, the British Commonwealth, the U.S., Latin America.
+Toynbee categorized five civilizations that have survived: 1) Western civilization: Western Europe, the Commonwealth of Nations, the U.S., Latin America.
 2) Orthodox Christian civilization: Russia and the Orthodox sections of southeastern Europe.
 3) Islamic civilization.
 4) Hindu civilization.
 5) Far Eastern civilization: China, Korea, Japan.

-Toynbee described humanity's ordeal with a lot of specifics, but he left much that needed explanation - outside his civilization labels.
-For many historians these labels appear not very useful.
-Since ancient times, cultural diffusion has been a significant development.
-Across history, cultural diffusion has been frequent and significant.
+Toynbee described humanity's ordeal with a lot of specifics, but he left much that needed explanation.
+For many historians his civilization categories are not useful.
+His civilizations are cultural, and since ancient times cultural diffusion has been frequent and significant.
 People have changed culturally, and their response to new challenges can be described in a worthwhile manner without considering Toynbee's civilization labels.
 This is especially so as the world has become more globalized.
 The different civilizations that Toynbee has categorized have blended.
-His so-called civilizations will grow or decay together in what has become a smaller and more interconnected world - while economic success among nation-states continues to differ.
+His so-called civilizations will grow or decay together in what has become a smaller and more interconnected world.